 If you've been following along in the grilling world, you've heard of smash burgers.
-We're here to break down what makes smash burgers so great and how to master it.
-Is it really as easy as it sounds?
+We're here to break down what makes smash burgers so great and how to master making them.

-What's the Difference?
+Smash Burger vs. Regular Burger: What's the Difference?

-Burgers: What happens on the grill?
+Regular Burgers: What Happens on the Grill?

-When cooking a classic, thick burger on the grill, the meat’s natural sugars and proteins react with each other under the extreme heat, breaking down into hundreds of different compounds that give the burget that browned outer edge.
-This is known as the Malliard reaction.
+When cooking a classic, thick burger on the grill, the meat’s natural sugars and proteins react with each other under the extreme heat, breaking down into hundreds of different compounds that give the burger that browned outer edge.
+This is known as the Maillard reaction.
 For thick burgers, this happens at about 250F degrees and increase with the increase of heat.
 However, the higher the heat, the more likely you are to lose all the moisture in the burger at the expense of the flavor.

-Smash Burgers: How is it different?
+Smash Burgers: How is it Different?

 What's the Catch?

-How to Do it Right ...
+How to Do Smash Burgers Right ...